-- What are your plans for PPIE? - How will the relevant patient groups be involved in the development of innovation roll out and NHS adoption strategy? - How will you ensure that the innovation will be acceptable to patients, their families, carers, the wider support network, and healthcare professionals?
+- What are your plans for PPIE? - How have the relevant patient groups been involved in the design and development of the innovation proposed?

+How will you ensure that the innovation will be acceptable to patients, their families, carers, the wider support network, and healthcare professionals?